 Financial statement checklist for startups

-An income statement, or profit and loss (P&L) statement, is a report detailing how much revenue your company earned (or lost) over an accounting period.
+An income statement, or profit and loss (P&L) statement, is a report detailing how much revenue your company earned (or lost) over a reporting period.
 In order to land on an accurate read of P&L, you will need to calculate based on a variety of other factors, including recurring costs and operating expenses.
 Income statements are critical because they get down to the bottom line of how well your business is currently performing in terms of revenue generation.
 Learn how to prepare an income statement here.

 Statement of cash flows

-Whereas an income statement reveals how much profit your company made over an accounting period, a cash flow statement details changes to inflows and outflows of cash, revealing how cash is both generated and used across your organization.
+Whereas an income statement reveals how much profit your company made over a period of time, a cash flow statement details changes to inflows and outflows of cash, revealing how cash is both generated and used across your organization.
 Typically, cash flow statements are broken down to address cash flow related to operating activities, investing activities, and financing activities, and can be useful for informing investors and lenders of how effective your company is at managing its budget.

 Prepared on a monthly or quarterly basis, a balance sheet is essentially a snapshot of the overall financial health of your business, as represented by total assets, liabilities, and the value of owner’s equity as represented in the equity accounts.
 In order for your finances to be truly “balanced,” the total assets should be equal to the combined value of liabilities and equity invested into the business.
 Beyond being important to investors, a balance sheet is an effective tool for business owners to evaluate their financial condition and determine how funds should (or shouldn’t) be allocated.